shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 What's more, it can be annoying that we have to make duplicated uniform calls for one same uniform object shared by several shaders.

 Now the Uniform buffer object may bring us a boost in performance by allowing us to store blocks of uniforms in buffers stored on the GPU, just like vertex/index buffers.
 This can make switching between sets of uniforms faster.
 Additionally, uniform buffers can be shared by multiple programs at the same time.

-That's quite a few benefits.
+Those are quite a few benefits.
 But, with so many improvements, the setup routine is about to change a lot.
 We will have a basic setup example first, and then look at something that might need your attention.